padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/README-Openshift.md

 ## Running Client Applications

-To connect to the Hazelcast cluster in GKE, you need to configure the Kubernetes Discovery Service in your client application.
+To connect to the Hazelcast cluster in OpenShift, you need to configure the Kubernetes Discovery Service in your client application.

 Get the master URI.